 What is a health clearance?

-The health clearance is a form that says you’ve consulted with your doctor about your medications, vaccinations, and mental health before you go abroad.
+The health clearance is a process that results in a document that says you’ve consulted with a doctor about your medications, vaccinations, and mental health before you go abroad.
 The goal is for you to have a plan to manage any health issues that may occur while you’re away from the resources you usually rely on at home.